Alejo1414/nyc-landing-page-layout/README.md

 To view the NYC landing page, simply open the `index.html` file in a web browser.
 The page is optimized for modern web browsers.

+## Acknowledgements

+- The layout and design concepts for this landing page were inspired by online resources and tutorials by Zach Gollwitzer https://twitter.com/zg_dev.

 ## Feedback and Contributions

 Feedback, suggestions, and contributions to improve this landing page are welcome.
 Feel free to open an issue or submit a pull request.